Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 Recommended to us by author Julia Bainbridge (Good Drinks: Alcohol-Free Recipes for When You’re Not Drinking for Whatever Reason), Ghia is a non-alcoholic aperitif “inspired by the Mediterranean” with extracts of natural nervines.

-Drink: While the brand offers some canned spritzes, the namesake bottle is an herbal, floral and flavorful aperitif.
+Drink: While the brand offers some canned spritzes and a berry variation, the Original Apéritif bottle is herbal, floral and flavorful.

 Aimed at calming, this hemp-infused, non-alcoholic spirit is herbal, citrusy and earthy (but not overly so), and also infused with adaptogens.
 Plus, these were formulated in collaboration with award-winning master mixologist Lynnette Marrero.